arcwind/Tutor_Ticket/README.md

 # Tutor_Ticket
 Website to submit and manage tutor tickets

 Written in PHP.
 Front end by LMC.
-Connects to a Mysql 7.3db.
+Connects to 10.4.25-MariaDB.